 When facing a renovation, focus on the big things first and the rest will fall into place.
 The saying "if it ain't broke then don't fix it" really does not work in interior design.
 You might be tempted to conserve your budget and put beautiful furniture in an existing space, however if you do not address the gorilla in the room then your design will feel like putting lipstick on a pig.
 (Had enough of my animal metaphors?
 What can I say, I am Romanian and we use animals to describe all sorts of things :)) So big things first, and when I say big I literally mean big: look around and focus on the areas that you notice the most in your space.
 Typically these are the major architectural elements: the floor, the walls, the millwork, the windows and the lighting.
 Next, you will want to think about creating a story for your space so that it feels meaningful and relevant to you and your lifestyle.
 Head on over to How to Create a Room That Tells a Story to learn all the tricks on how to pull this step together.

-Are you contemplating a home renovation?
+Are you contemplating a home renovation or new build?
 Tell us about your biggest challenges that you are running into!
-And if you would like our help in making this a smooth and painless process, please reach out.
-We love a complex project, our most creative designs were born from complicated problems.
+And if you would like our team of Interior Designers to help you in making this a smooth and painless process, please reach out.

 Follow us on Instagram for more Design insights!